jodal/pyspotify/docs/installation.rst

    :ref:`installing from source <source-install>` in these cases.

-OS X: Install wheel package from PyPI with pip
+macOS: Install wheel package from PyPI with pip
 ==============================================

 From PyPI, you can install precompiled wheel packages of pyspotify that bundle libspotify.
 The packages should work on all combinations of:

-- OS X 10.6 and newer
+- macOS 10.6 and newer
 - 32-bit and 64-bit
 - Apple-Python, Python.org-Python, Homebrew-Python